TerrificChristie/My-First-Data-Analysis-Repo/Onyx Car Insurance Claims Report/README.md

 3. To tap into the other marital status market, events and campaigns can be created to enlighten this group about the importance of having a car Insurance policy.
 4. Promotion should be carried out to attract car users with PhD qualifications.
 5. The marketing team needs to do more work in creating awareness and enlightenment for the groups with low claim amounts.
-6. A special package might be created to attract car owner under the age of 25 years old as they are in their most active years.
+6. A special package might be introduced to attract car owners under the age of 25 years old as they are in their most active years.